top of page

 Navigating universities

 It’ feels strange to retire from a lifetime of university work, especially when I’m still busy with research projects and research students.
 But today, La Trobe University formally acknowledged my retirement with a citation as emeritus.
-I responded with these reflections on academic life.
+I responded with these reflections on navigating universities and academic life.

 This photo is part of these reflections.
 It shows the upside down Charles La Trobe statue, which stands in the grounds of La Trobe University.
 Somehow, this statue says something about the university ––